athack-ctf/chall2025-relics-of-the-past/HACKME.md

 Do you know Git?
-If you really do, you should be able to put together the flag fragmented in 5 parts
+If you really do, you should be able to put together the flag, since it was fragmented in 5 parts and placed at different locations in this git repo.

-Recover all parts and put the them back together in the correct order for the complete flag.
+Recover all parts, put them back together in the correct order, and get complete flag.

 Notes:
  - Part format: `PART<idx>:<PART_VALUE>`.